Things To Do, Shopping, Day Trips, Accommodation and City Map of Kota Kinabalu

 Kota Kinabalu is a busy city with a small town atmosphere.
 Affectionately known as simply KK, the longer you spend here the more the place grows on you.

 Overlooking the South China Sea and the beautiful tropical islands and virgin rainforest of the Tunku Abdul Rahman Marine Park, the Crocker Range and Mount Kinabalu as its backdrop, one could not wish for more superior visual variety.

-Previously named Jesselton, it was razed to the ground in WWII by the Allied Forces abandoning it during the invasion of the Japanese.
+Previously named Jesselton, it was razed to the ground in WWII by the Allied Forces abandoning it during the invasion of Japanese.

-Kota Kinabalu is a very safe city, but the usual travel streetsmart applies.
+In 1963, the rebuilt city was renamed to Kota Kinabalu.
+Kota Kinabalu is a very safe city, but the usual travel street-smart applies.

-KK is compact, easy to orientate (once you see the map) and you can walk to pretty much everywhere.
+KK is compact, easy to orientate (once you see the map) and you can walk pretty much everywhere.

 Getting in to Kota Kinabalu